nikitran/AndroidTraining/README.md

 - enhanced notifications
 - improved Doze - conserve battery life

+#### What are the launch modes in Android?

 ## Intent & Intent Filters

 #### What is an Intent?
 What are three common uses of an Intent?
-Intent - allows a way for communicated between the 4 major android components.
+- Intents facilitate communicated between the android components

-2 types: implicit and explicit  It can store extras and bundles to be passed between activities.
-It is also defined by its action and categories.
+- It can store extras and bundles to be passed between activities
+- It is also defined by its action, data, category, and flag.

+2 types:
+- Explicit intents - specify the component to start
+- Implicit intents - do not name a specific component, but instead declare a general action to perform, which allows a component from another app to handle it. (ex. maps, email)

 The common applications are:
 1. start an activity